oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 ### Business Value

-This Lift implementation of this project will give A Company Making Everything a kickstart into a new Analytics world, allowing them to increase their agility and to gain deeper insights to make data driven decision.
-The project will deliver a foundation based on best practices of OCI with a sound basis to extend and expand.
+This Lift implementation of this project will give A Company Making Everything a kickstart into a new Analytics world, allowing them to increase their agility and gain deeper insights to make data-driven decisions.
+The project will deliver a foundation based on the best practices of OCI with a sound basis to extend and expand.
 By utilizing Lift, A Company Making Everything will have an extensible foundation for analytics.

 ### Success Criteria

-A Company Making Everything will have a functional OAC environment with the existing reports build by them in OBIEE.
+A Company Making Everything will have a functional OAC environment with the existing reports built by them in OBIEE.

 ## Workplan